 Diversity & Inclusion

-- AAFCPAs has a formal Diversity Initiative.
+- Diversity is Ongoing and Integrated into AAFCPAs Business and Culture.
 As we continue to grow, hire new team members, and engage new clients, we are committed to understand the needs and values of our workforce and our client base.
-Our Diversity Initiative includes ongoing data gathering, surveys, roundtables, staff forums, and annual awareness training.
-This Initiative goes beyond multicultural awareness and training, and includes specific goals, programs and best practices for sustainable and meaningful change.
+Our commitment to diversity includes ongoing data gathering, surveys, roundtables, staff forums, and annual awareness training.
+Our efforts go beyond multicultural awareness and training, and include specific goals, programs, and best practices for sustainable and meaningful change.

-- AAFCPAs has female leadership.
-Carla McCall, CPA, CGMA, co-managing partner, has been recognized often in Boston’s business community, as well as nationally as a recipient of the 2016 ATHENA Leadership Award, and the 2017 “Forty Women over 40 to Watch” list.
-She sets an important “tone at the top,” and is honored to pave the way for future diverse leaders at AAFCPAs.
+- Strong Female Leadership.
+Carla McCall, CPA, CGMA, Co-Managing Partner, has been recognized often in Boston’s business community, as well as nationally as a recipient of the 2018 Outstanding Women in Business, the 2017 “Forty Women over 40 to Watch” list, and the 2016 ATHENA Leadership Award.
+She sets an important “tone at the top,” and is honored to pave the way for future underrepresented leaders at AAFCPAs.

-AAFCPAs fully embraces the diversity platform taken by the American Institute of CPAs (AICPA) and participates in diversity discussions at the Massachusetts Society of CPAs (MSCPA) leadership level.
+AAFCPAs fully embraces the diversity platform taken by the Association of International Certified Professional Accountants (AICPA) and participates in diversity discussions at the Massachusetts Society of CPAs (MSCPA) leadership level.
 We are pleased with our effort and achievements but consider it a work in progress and will not be satisfied until our organization accurately reflects the diversity of the global workforce and the communities we serve.
 We are determined to reach this goal!

 “When we feel a sense of belonging it is not because we are the same as everyone else, but because we have been accepted as we are.” – Unknown